You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Key Participants in the Wedding Ceremony Processional

-While the happy couple are the stars of the wedding processional show, there are some key supporting players that help make the magic happen.
+While the happy couple are the stars of the wedding processional show, there are some key supporting players who help make the magic happen.

 Of course, you’ve got your wedding party – bridesmaids, groomsmen, flower girls and ring bearers.
 They’re the hype crew getting everyone pumped for the bride’s big entrance.

-But there are a few other MVPs that play a special role in the processional.
+However, a few other MVPs play a special role in the processional.
 Let’s break down who they are and why they’re so important.
-Traditionally, a lot of thought and symbolism goes into every detail of the processional.
+Traditionally, much thought and symbolism goes into every detail of the processional.
 Each person serves a purpose.

 The Bride’s Mother